How to Set Your Freelance Hair Stylist Rates

 Launching a freelance stylist business is an exciting venture.
 But don’t let your pricing strategy fall by the wayside!

 There’s more to freelancing than flexible hours and a better work-life balance.
+COVID-19 has totally changed the game as many stylists are doing what they need to keep pushing forward.
 Going on your own is guaranteed to bring many financial ’what now?’ moments.
 One of the top reasons why freelancers fail is incorrect pricing.
 Unless you know how to set up your rates correctly you could be heading back to the 9-5 lifestyle before you know it.

 Be sure to crunch the numbers thoroughly before you decide what to charge your customers.
 This will ensure your freelance stylist career brings you all the rewards you’re looking for!